 - In case the situation gets too severe, speak to the higher management right away.
 Delaying too much might not be the best strategy.

 In the end, we all go to work to grow and help the company grow.
 No individual can do it alone therefore, it asks for a constructive team effort.
 Minor disagreements and clashes are natural to occur.
 There can be situations of miscommunication, haughty behaviour and disorganisation.
-However, there is always a way to mitigate such events if you try to find one.
+However, there is always a way to mitigate such events in a mature way instead of resorting to bullying in the workplace.